Are Employees Building up Online Stores and Sabotaging Profit Margins?

 You have a choice.

-Do you want to put your retail employees on the right path to making sales in-store, or are you content to let them game you out of the margins you deserve?
+Do you want to motivate your retail employees to make in-store sales, or are you content to let them cheat you out of the margins you deserve?